-Students must have a minimum cumulative grade point average of 3.25 and a minimum of 3.25 grade point average in Recreation, Park and Tourism Administration (RPTA) prior to enrolling in bridge courses.
+• A minimum cumulative 3.25 GPA and a minimum 3.25 GPA in Recreation, Park and Tourism Administration (RPTA) prior to enrolling in bridge courses.
 Grades of A or B must be earned in courses taken with the B designation, i.e., bridge courses.